-5 Ways AI Can Serve Up Insights (and Profits) to the Food Industry
+5 Ways AI Boosts Insights & Profits for Food Industry

 Artificial intelligence has a host of applications across industries.
 Finance, ecommerce, and retail are some of the most obvious industries leveraging the power of data and machine learning to make better decisions and automate processes.
 But what about the food industry?
 Is there opportunity in an industry so heavily reliant on manual labor and service standards?
 There sure is!